Keyboard shortcuts

 To verify a signed message use:

-$ sq verify $FILE
+$ sq verify --message $FILE

 To verify successfully, the signing certificate must be authenticated.